mohssinechebli/mohssinechebli/README.md

 - 👋 Hi, I’m @mohssinechebli
 -  I’m interested in Data Science and Quantitative Economics
--  I’m looking to collaborate on projects on machine learning, econometrics and NLP
+-  I’m looking to collaborate on projects on machine learning and econometrics.
 - 📫 How to reach me : mohssinechebli@gmail.com

 <!---